 The first Blessing.
-May the Holy Trinity: Confirm us in perfect charity.

-E read in the ecclesiastical histories, that holy Boniface, who was the fourth to hold the bishopric of the city of Rome after blessed Gregory, by his prayers, obtained from Emperor Phocas to donate to the Church of Christ the temple in Rome which had previously been called the Pantheon by the ancients: because it was seen to be as it were the image of all the gods.
-In which with all the filth having been eliminated, he made a church in honour of the Mother of God and all the martyrs of Christ: that with the multitude of demons having been shut out, the multitude of the saints might be held in memory there, and that all the people, on the Kalends of November, as on the day of the Nativity of the Lord, might come together to the church consecrated in honour of all the saints, and there, with the solemnity of the mass having been celebrated by the bishop of the apostolic see, and with all having been duly performed, each one might return to his own place with joy.
+May the Holy Trinity: Confirm 16 us in perfect charity.
+17 the bishopric of the city of Rome after blessed Gregory, by his prayers, obtained from Emperor Phocas19 to donate to the Church of Christ the temple in Rome which had previously been called the Pantheon by the ancients: because it was seen to be as it were the image of all the gods.
+In which with all the filth having been eliminated, he made a church in honour of the Mother of God and all the martyrs of Christ: that with the multitude of demons having been shut out, the multitude of the saints might be held in memory20 there, and that all the people, on the Kalends of November, as on the day of the Nativity of the Lord, might come together to the church consecrated in honour of all the saints, and there, with the solemnity of the mass having been celebrated by the bishop of the apostolic see, and with all having been duly performed, each one might return to his own place with joy.
 Therefore from this custom of the holy Roman church, as the Christian religion grew, it was decreed that in the churches of God which were built throughout the length and breadth of the earth, the honour and memory of all the saints should be kept on the aforementioned day: that whatever human frailty did less fully ignorance or negligence occupation with the affairs of the world in the solemnity of the saints might be completed in this holy observation, so that, protected by their patronage, we might prevail to come to the highest joy of heaven.
-Now therefore, most beloved brethren, in the beginnings of All Saints it is fitting to invoke, to praise, and to glorify him who made all the saints, by whom everything was made, through whom all the elements subsist, whose neither majesty beginneth not endeth for ever : so that rightly the beginning and ending of every creature may be named, as was said of him by a certain wise man, All wisdom is from the Lord God : and is with him for ever, and is before all time.
-The beginning and strength of which the Apostle, prevented by the Holy Ghost: considered to be beyond human measure investigate, saying, O the depth of the riches both of the wisdom and knowledge of God: how unsearchable are his judgments, and his ways past finding out.
+Now therefore, most beloved brethren, in the beginnings of All Saints it is fitting to invoke, to praise,21 and to glorify him who made all the saints, by whom everything was made, through whom all the elements subsist, whose neither beginneth not endeth for ever : so that rightly the beginning and ending of every creature may be named, as was said of him by a certain wise man, All wisdom is from the Lord God: and hath been always with him, and is before all time.
+The beginning and strength of which the Apostle, prevented by the Holy Ghost : considered to be beyond human measure to investigate, saying, O the depth of the riches of the wisdom and of the knowledge of God: how incomprehensible are his judgments, and how unsearchable his ways.
 For who hath known the mind of the Lord, or who hath been his counsellor?
-Or who hath first given to him, and it shall be recompensed unto him again?
-For of, him and through him, and in him, are all things: to whom be honour and glory for ever and ever amen.
-But thou, O Lord, have mercy upon us.
+Or who hath first given to him, and recompense shall be made him?
+For of, him and by him, and in him, are all things: to him be honour and glory for ever and ever22 amen.
+But thou, [O Lord, have mercy upon us].23